liquidctl/liquidctl/docs/asus-aura-led-guide.md

 ## Status

 The `status` function returns the number of ARGB and RGB channels detected by the controller.
-If the command invoked with `--debug` flag, the entire reply from the controller will be displayed in groups of 6 bytes.
+If the command is invoked with `--debug` flag, the entire reply from the controller will be displayed in groups of 6 bytes.
 This information has not been fully decoded, but is provided in the event that someone is able to decipher it.

 On Asus ProArt Z690-Creator WiFi the following is returned:
 ```